 Why did you start your career as a lecturer?

-Second reason is my own personal experience as a student.
+The second reason is my own personal experience as a student.
 I wouldn’t call myself a genius while in school.
 I preferred sports over books.
 I couldn’t memorize and I failed to see the purpose of studying someone else’ concepts.
 Then I met the most passionate teacher in grade 9.
 She didn’t teach, she lectured.
 She guided and made each one of us see studying as an enjoyable activity.
 She made us realize we study because we choose to study.
-This made me enjoy studying with the realization, that teachers play a great role not in grades the students receive, but in guiding them to find the path that leads to the grades.
+This made me enjoy studying with the realization, that teachers play a great role, not in grades the students receive, but in guiding them to find the path that leads to the grades.
 I found my own method of studying; Questioning.
 It made studying all the more interesting because I would question someone else’ concept and refuse to believe it unless I make my own sense of it.
 Then I realized teaching is an art and if I get that art right, every student would pass.
-My objective therefore was to focus on students who are unique.
+My objective, therefore, was to focus on students who are unique.
 The bright ones whether we lecture or not will pass.
 They are self-motivated.
 But the ones who show signs of laziness in class, they get my attention.
 They are lazy because their studying styles are different, their personalities are different.
 That makes them unique.
 In a class of 40, 60, 70 students, finding that uniqueness is not easy.
 But for some reason, God has blessed me with the talent to spot them quickly and change my styles to support them.
 Each new batch I meet, each new day, I adjust my lecturing style to suit their needs.
 So I started to lecture to help students like me.
 To help those who are extremely talented but hates memorizing or accepting someone else’ concept unless they make their own sense; To give a voice to introverts in class through their chosen mode of study; To remind those students who feel they are weak or not intelligent enough because their styles are different from that of the system or norm, that they are unique and not weak and that they just have to find their mark.

 How did you accept the challenges by being a lecturer in the Faculty of Business School at APIIT Sri Lanka?